-- 6.223 West Bergholt is a rural parish located approximately 1km to the northwest of Colchester.
-It is considered a Sustainable Settlement as it has a sufficient population base and a range of community facilities and infrastructure to support appropriate growth which can be physically accommodated in West Bergholt without compromising the existing settlement shape, form and character. - 6.224 There are a number of constraints which restrict the availability of sites suitable for development.
-To maintain the current settlement pattern, development will continue to be located around the three main roads with facilities located centrally where possible. - 6.225 There is currently limited inter-visibility between Colchester and West Bergholt.
+- 14.222 West Bergholt is a rural parish located approximately 1km to the north west of Colchester.
+It is considered a Sustainable Settlement as it has a sufficient population base and a range of community facilities and infrastructure to support appropriate growth which can be physically accommodated in West Bergholt without compromising the existing settlement shape, form and character. - 14.223 There are a number of constraints which restrict the availability of sites suitable for development.
+To maintain the current settlement pattern, development will continue to be located around the three main roads with facilities located centrally where possible.

+- 14.224 There is currently limited inter-visibility between Colchester and West Bergholt.
 However, there is a relatively high potential for visual coalescence of settlements and any new built development on land to the south of the village may undermine the sense of settlement separation.
-Development to the south of the village towards Colchester on Colchester Road is therefore not considered suitable due to the high potential of visual coalescence. - 6.226 Development to the north of the village on Colchester Road/Nayland Road would extend new development away from existing key facilities and into open countryside, which is not considered sustainable. - 6.227 The West Bergholt Neighbourhood Plan was made in 2019.
-It sets out the planning policy framework needed to support the delivery of 120 houses to 2033 and to guide and meet all other development or community needs identified by the community in West Bergholt. - 6.228 Pattens Yard in West Bergholt is allocated as a Local Economic Area.
+Development to the south of the village towards Colchester on Colchester Road is therefore not considered suitable due to the high potential of visual coalescence. - 14.225 Development to the north of the village on Colchester Road/Nayland Road would extend new development away from existing key facilities and into open countryside, which is not considered sustainable. - 14.226 West Bergholt Parish Council is currently preparing a Neighbourhood Plan for the village, which will allocate sites for further growth in the Parish.
+Given the current number of dwellings in West Bergholt, the available facilities and the proximity of the village to Colchester, it could accommodate approximately 120 dwellings over the next 15 years.
+This is considered an appropriate level of growth for West Bergholt. - 14.227 The West Bergholt Neighbourhood Plan will allocate land for housing was made in 2019. and develop a It sets out the planning policy framework needed to support the delivery of 120 houses to 2033 and to guide and meet all other development or community needs identified by the community in West Bergholt. - 14.228 Pattens Yard in West Bergholt is allocated as a Local Economic Area.
 This site will remain allocated for this use and any future planning applications will be required to accord with policy SG4.
-Any development proposals affecting this site or any other sites providing an economic/employment use in West Bergholt over the Local Plan period will be required to comply with policy SG4.
+Any development proposals affecting this site or any other sites providing an economic/employment use in West Bergholt over the Local Plan period will be required to comply with policy SG4 unless they are reviewed and amended through the West Bergholt Neighbourhood Plan.